 Doxles have the bodies of a Dachshund with the ears and tail of a Beagle.
 They’re high-energy, prey-driven hybrids that can make excellent family dogs.
 Doxles can vary in size, weighing anywhere between 10 to 30 pounds.
 These dogs are better for rural areas since some develop a loud howl that may disturb apartment complexes.

 6. Dorgi (Dachshund x Corgi)

-Dorgis are the result of mixing a Corgi (usually Welch) and a Dachshund, creating a fluffy wiener dog with large ears that may stand or flop.
+Dorgis are the result of mixing a Corgi (usually Welsh) and a Dachshund, creating a fluffy wiener dog with large ears that may stand or flop.
 They’re fiercely loyal to the family and may pick up herding habits from their Corgi instincts.
 These little dogs need a confident leader, or they’ll quickly establish themselves as the boss.

 7. Chiweenie (Dachshund x Chihuahua)